RichardRivaldo/Machine-Learning/README.md

 # Machine-Learning

-Part of learning Machine Learning models and its implementation with Python (will try R later).
+Machine Learning models and its implementation with Python and R.

 ### Topics and Contents
 This repo contains several topics, mainly in models of Machine Learning, including: